rapidsms/rapidsms/docs/tutorial/tutorial02.rst

 1. The pattern can match any part of the message, not just the beginning
 2. Groups can be used in the regular expression to help parse the message.
 Whatever matches the groups is passed to your handler.

-You might want to be careful when deciding to use a pattern handler.
-Your regular expression need to be flexible enough to cope with any message someone might send that you want your handler to handle.
+Be careful when deciding to use a pattern handler.
+Your regular expression needs to be flexible enough to cope with any message someone might send that you want your handler to handle.

 Here's an example from the :py:class:`~rapidsms.contrib.handlers.PatternHandler`